miracle-wm-org/miracle-wm/USERGUIDE.md

 - `meta + f`: Toggle fullscreen on the window
 - `meta + [0-9]`: Move to workspace *n*
 - `meta + shift + [0-9]`: Move active window to workspace *n*
+- `meta + space`: Toggle selected window as "floating"

 # Pointer Behavior

+**For tiling windows**:
 - Hovering over a window will select the window
 - Windows may be minimized, maximized, or removed using the toolbar icons
 - Window CANNOT be resized or moved with the pointer

+**For floating windows**:
+- Windows may be minimized, maximized, removed, resized, or moved using traditional pointer behavior
+- `meta + hold left click` to move a floating window around on the screen
+- Floating windows are *always* displayed above tiled windows

 # Configuration File